saran18/ML-Projects/README.md

 # Personal_Projects
-Includes personal projects in machine learning and deep learning.
+Includes code of personal projects in machine learning and deep learning.